parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# Agenda
+# Agenda 🧐

-* showcase the answers to the tentpole questions
+* discuss participation
+* discuss results
 * discuss what it all means
-* next steps
+* next steps/recommendations

 ^ So, here's what we're going to do in this session.